MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: DISSECTED EDGE-CLOUD REMOTE PHYSICS ENGINE

 A typical monolithic game engine pipeline involves the execution of physics related calculations, performed on CPU, alongside with scene rendering calculations, performed on CPU/GPU.
 Both these heavy computations are either performed on high-end untethered HMDs, or on VR-ready PCs with a tethered HMD.

-The designed methods and techniques for the dissection of the Unity3D game engine pipeline, creates two autonomous, deployed separately, bidirectionally communicating components: the Host, and the Physics Server.
+The designed methods and techniques for the dissection of the Unity3D game engine pipeline, creates two autonomous, deployed separately, bidirectionally communicating components: the \emph{Host}, and the \emph{Physics Server}.
 The Host is responsible of maintaining the game logic and of processing the graphics rendering, while the Physics Server is responsible for performing physics computations (see Fig.~\ref{fig:physicsDissectionDiagram}).
-Main goal of the dissected Unity3D pipeline is to allow any game object on the Host’s scene to be fully simulated by the separated Physics Server (see Fig.~\ref{fig:physicsRemoteDissection}).
+The main goal of the dissected Unity3D pipeline is to allow any game object on the Host’s scene to be fully simulated by the separated Physics Server (see Fig.~\ref{fig:physicsRemoteDissection}).

-The dissection approach is based on the splitting of the Host's game objects into graphics objects, residing in the Host, and physics objects, residing in the Physics Server.
+The dissection approach is based on splitting the Host's game objects into graphics objects, residing in the Host, and physics objects, residing in the Physics Server.
 This is accomplished by eliminating the physics attributes (e.g., mass, collider dimensions etc.) from all Host's game objects, which are subsequently created in the Physics server as physics objects with the same parameters, in an easily transmittable and compressible format.
 The Physics Server acts on a completely passive nature since it retains no knowledge regarding the Host’s scene, the game loop or the behaviors.
 The imposed inter-calls are streams of transformations between the two services.

-The dissected Physics Server runs inside of a Windows virtual machine on a linux host.
+The dissected Physics Server runs inside a Windows VM on a linux host.
 Further containerization of this service is under consideration.
-The results of the dissected pipeline, show a minor uptake of 0.03ms on the latency from the new physics service, producing identical total frame-rate of 44.5 fps.
-The produced results have confirmed our plans of hosting extremely high intensity physics computations in a separate edge service orthogonally to the rendering service, and allow the Physics server to serve multiple Rendering services, collaborating in the same multi-user session, in a N-1 setup, instead of the current 1-1 setup.
+The results of the dissected pipeline, show a minor uptake of 0.03ms on the latency from the new physics service, also producing a frame-rate of \gr{60 fps}.
+The produced results have confirmed our plans of hosting extremely high-intensity physics computations in a separate edge service, and allow the Physics server to serve multiple Rendering services, collaborating in the same multi-user session.